JOHNMACKAY.NET

 I. Abstract

 Sāṃkhya philosophy posits a radical dualistic ontology, asserting that reality arises from the interplay of two fundamental, eternal principles: conscious, unchanging Puruṣa (pure awareness) and unconscious, dynamic Prakṛti (primordial nature).
+As mentioned in Methodology, this comparative assessment employs the Ontological Model Assessment Framework (OMAF) to evaluate this model against the Conference of Difference (CoD).
 This comparative assessment reveals a fundamental divergence on the criterion of the relationship-between-consciousness-and-matter, highlighting the CoD's distinctive capacity to ground both consciousness and materiality as co-emergent expressions of a single, relational process—the conference of difference.
 Where Sāṃkhya requires a permanent separation of spirit from substance, the CoD models them as interdependent facets of a unified ontological dynamic.
 This comparison underscores the CoD's explanatory power in describing an integrated reality without resorting to metaphysical dualism, thereby strengthening its claim as a robust, monistic process ontology.

 II.
 Overview of Sāṃkhya